9cb14c1ec0/BotsBeGone/README.md

 ##Prerequites
 BotsBeGone depends on the `ufw` and `git` utilities to manage firewall.
 Installation will fail if `ufw` or `git` are not present.
-This software has only been tested on Debian based distros and may fail to run on anything else.
+This software has only been tested on Debian 11 and Fedora 35 and may fail to run on anything else.

 ##Installation
 To install, run these commands as root.